Mamta Wahab

-Mamta Wahab is a Jatiya Party (Ershad) politician and a former member of parliament for Mymensingh-4.
-She is the older sister of Rowshan Ershad and was arrested on 14 December 1991 after her brother was removed from power.
+Mamta Wahab is a Jatiya Party (Ershad) politician in Bangladesh and a former member of parliament for Mymensingh-4.
+She is the older sister of Rowshan Ershad and was arrested on 14 December 1991 after her brother-in-law was removed from power.

 Career

 Wahab was elected to parliament from Mymensingh-4 as a Jatiya Party candidate in 1988.
-She served as the Deputy Minister of Health.
-Her sister, Rowshan Ershad, her brother-in-law, Hussain Mohammad Ershad, was the President of Bangladesh.
+She served as the deputy minister of health.
+Her sister, Rowshan Ershad, her brother-in-law, Hussain Mohammad Ershad, was the president of Bangladesh.